Am I Being Scammed? Learn How to Avoid Scams

 If you know the ways a scammer might try to reach out to you, you’ll know how to avoid scams and how to protect yourself.
-Though it’s not an exhaustive list, the following are the most common kinds of scams.
+Though it’s not an exhaustive list, the following are the most common kinds of Internet scams.

 Phone scams